-Option Description iSCSI Initiator Name Specifies the name of the iSCSI initiator in IQN format. iSCSI Device1 Enables or disables the iSCSI device.
+Option Description iSCSI Device1 Enables or disables the iSCSI device.
 When disabled, a UEFI boot option is created for the iSCSI device automatically.
 This is set to Disabled by default. iSCSI Device1 Settings Enables you to control the configuration of the iSCSI device.